-The Site Plan satisfies Local Map Amendment LMA H-135, Sketch Plan No. 320210030, and Preliminary Plan No. 120210040 as listed in the MCPB Resolution No. 21-074 dated July 27, 2021.
+The Site Plan satisfies Local Map Amendment LMA H-135, Sketch Plan No. 320210030, and Preliminary Plan No. 120210040.
 All prior Site Plan approvals are invalidated and superseded upon approval of the Subject Application.

-b) satisfies under Section 7.7.1.B.5 the binding elements of any development plan or schematic development plan in effect on October 29, 2014;
+2. The development satisfies the binding elements of any development plan or schematic development plan in effect on October 29, 2014.

-This section is not applicable as there are no binding elements of an associated development plan or schematic development plan in effect on October 29, 2014.
+This section is not applicable as there was no development plan or schematic development plan in effect on October 29, 2014.

-c) satisfies under Section 7.7.1.B.5 any green area requirement in effect on October 29, 2014 for a property where the zoning classification on October 29, 2014 was the result of a Local Map Amendment;
+3. The development satisfies any green area requirement in effect on October 29, 2014 for a property where the zoning classification on October 29, 2014 was the result of a Local Map Amendment.